emb03/ndlc.info/pages/03.program/00.sessions/Diversity-and-Anti-Oppression-Training-From-Awareness-to-Action/session.md

 ---
-title: Library Diversity Training: From Awareness to Action
+title: Diversity and Anti-Oppression Training: From Awareness to Action
 taxonomy:
   format: Panel
   category: session